Self-Driving in New Zealand

 Curly Tail Whitebait

 If you have been making good time, take a pit stop at Monro Beach at Lake Moeraki.
-This is at least 1+ hour return, but includes a beautiful rainforest walk opening up to an amazing beach.
-Penguins nest here and while you may not see them as sightings are rare, please be respectful of their environment.
+This is at least a 1+ hour return, but it includes a beautiful rainforest walk opening up to an amazing beach.
+Penguins nest here, and while you may not see them as sightings are rare, please respect their environment.
 (Also, be ready for the pesky sandflies!)
-And if you really enjoy salmon, a stop at the Salmon Farm is a must do.
+And if you enjoy salmon, stopping at the Salmon Farm is a must.
 It is a large pink building on the left—you can’t miss it!
 Next up, glacier country!

 New Zealand self drive South Island stops